 HEALTH OFFICIALS ISSUE BLUE-GREEN ALGAE BLOOM CAUTION FOR LAKE SPEER

-ORLANDO, FL – The Florida Department of Health in Orange County has issued a Health Caution for the presence of blue-green algae in Lake Speer.
-This is in response to a site visit and water sample taken by Florida Department of Environmental Protection on November 4, 2021.
+Orlando, FL – The Florida Department of Health in Orange County has issued a Health Alert for the presence of blue-green algae in Lake Speer.
+This is in response to a site visit and water sample taken on October 13, 2021 by the Florida Department of Environmental Protection.
 The public should exercise caution in and around Lake Speer.

 Blooms have the potential to produce toxins, and what triggers them to begin doing so remains poorly understood.
 For this reason, it is important to exercise caution, as bloom conditions are dynamic and could change at any time.
 The Florida Department of Environmental Protection collects algae samples from reported bloom locations for toxin analysis.
 Once completed, the results will be posted on the DEP Algal Bloom Dashboard, and can also be viewed on the Protecting Florida Together website, where you can sign up to be notified of the latest conditions.